-Kubrick never adjusted to or did well in school.
+Kubrick never took to the classroom.
 In elementary school, his attendance record was evenly split between days absent and present.
 In high school, he was a social outcast and the prototypical underachiever, ranking at the bottom of his class, despite his intelligence.
 "I never learned anything at school, and I never read a book for pleasure until I was 19," he once said.

 Toward the end of his high school career, Kubrick applied to several colleges, but was turned down for admission by all of them.

 Foray into Filmmaking